nditech/d4dcoalition-web/collections/_resources/Disinformation-Campaigns-and-Hate-Speech.md

 ---
-title: Disinformation Campaigns and Hate Speech: Exploring the Relationship and Programming Interventions
+title: "Disinformation Campaigns and Hate Speech: Exploring the Relationship and Programming Interventions"
 date: 2019-04-26 #this is the publication date, and controls display order.

 image: assets/img/resources/disinfo-campaigns-and-hate-speech-cover.PNG